Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Preliminary conclusions concerning the asymptotics

 For every $\e>0$, there is thus a $T$ such that $\hl(t,\theta)\geq-\e$ for all $(t,\theta)\in [T,\infty)\times\so$.
 The proposition follows. \end{proof}

 In order to proceed, it is convenient to introduce an energy:

+Let us motivate this particular choice.
+The energy $E_{\bas}$ is quite similar to the energy defined in \cite[(42), p.
+251]{arw}.
+However, there is one fundamental difference.
+The integrand in the energy defined in \cite{arw} contains a term of the form $\a^{-1/2}U_{t}^{2}$, where $U=(P+\ln t)/2$.
+Using $U$ instead of $P$ as a variable is convenient in global existence arguments, since some of the formulae become less involved.
+However, the variable $U$ is poorly adapted to the actual asymptotics of solutions.
+The reason for this is that, in the end, it turns out that $P_{t}$ converges to zero as $t^{-2}$.
+The dominant term in $U$ is thus $\ln t/2$.
+Using $U$ instead of $P$ in the energy, the best estimate of $E_{\bas}$ one could hope for would be $E_{\bas}(t)\leq Ct^{3/2}$.
+Below, we prove that $E_{\bas}\leq Ct^{1/2}$; cf. Lemma~\ref{lemma:lasstone}.
+In addition to this, it is possible to derive a good estimate for the time derivative of $E_{\bas}$; cf. the proof of Lemma~\ref{lemma:Ebest} below.

+On a more general level, it is natural to ask why it is necessary to use $L^{2}$-based energy estimates at all.
+Since the problem is $1+1$-dimensional, should it not be sufficient to consider the behaviour along characteristics?
+The problem in our setting is that we wish to derive detailed quantitative information for arbitrary initial data.
+In particular, we are not in a situation where we can use bootstrap arguments.
+For this reason, we need to proceed step by step.
+First, it is necessary to derive not only rough, but quite detailed, control of some of the metric components, in particular $\lambda$.
+This leads, for example, to estimates of the form (\ref{eq:Jenest}) and (\ref{eq:KQJenest}).
+Only once we have estimates of this form is it meaningful to turn to the characteristic system; cf., e.g., the last two terms on the right hand side of (\ref{eq:dVods}) and the proof of Lemma~\ref{lemma:dVodtest}.

-In case the metric has $\lambda$-asymptotics (recall Definition~\ref{def:las}), it turns out to be possible to estimate this energy.
+In case the metric has $\lambda$-asymptotics (recall Definition~\ref{def:las}), it turns out to be possible to estimate $E_{\bas}$.

 \begin{lemma} Consider a future global solution to Einstein's equations with a cosmological constant $\Lambda>0$, $\tn{2}$-symmetry, $\lambda$-asymptotics, and a stress energy tensor satisfying the dominant energy condition and the non-negative pressure condition.
-Then for every $a>1/2$, there is a constant $C_{a}>0$ such that $E(t)\leq C_{a}t^{a}$ for all $t\geq t_{1}$. \end{lemma} \begin{proof} Due to (\ref{eq:ttpthth}), we obtain
+Then for every $a>1/2$, there is a constant $C_{a}>0$ such that